gpuwangge/LuminError/README.md

 </p>

 # LuminError
-LuminError is a game engine project built on Vulkan, primarily intended for real-time rendering, ray tracing, and graphics experimentation.

-At its core, the engine uses Vulkan to manage GPU resources, synchronization, command submission, and the rendering pipeline directly.
-Compared with higher-level graphics APIs, this approach requires handling more low-level details, but it also provides clearer control over resource lifetimes and rendering behavior.
-The project supports hardware ray tracing for effects such as shadows and reflections.

-The project currently includes core systems for window creation, keyboard and mouse input, asset loading, scene management, graphics rendering, and compute rendering.
-GLM is used for vector, matrix, and transformation math; stb_image handles texture loading; tinyobjloader and tinygltf are used to import OBJ and glTF/GLB assets, providing support for models, textures, PBR materials, and scene data.

-SDL3 handles cross-platform windows, events, and input, while SDL3_ttf is used for rendering HUD elements, debug information, and in-game text.

-LuminError is a Vulkan rendering framework that is still being built out over time.
-It can be used to study ray tracing, debug rendering pipelines, extend material systems, or gradually build a world that currently consists of little more than geometry, lights, and log output.
+Vulkan-based real-time rendering and GPU architecture experimentation framework written in C++.

+## Highlights
+- Vulkan 1.3/1.4 rendering architecture
+- Hardware ray tracing with VK_KHR_acceleration_structure
+  and VK_KHR_ray_tracing_pipeline
+- BLAS/TLAS construction and GPU resource management
+- Whitted-style ray tracing
+- Monte Carlo path tracing with Next Event Estimation
+- Compute and graphics workloads
+- PBR materials and glTF/GLB asset pipeline
+- GPU synchronization and descriptor management
+- Rendering validation and performance experiments

 <img src="https://github.com/gpuwangge/LuminError/blob/main/images/LuminErrorArch.png" alt="alt text">

-This project provides a large collection of test cases under example/.
-Each test case contains an independent game framework:
+LuminError is a **Vulkan-based rendering framework for real-time graphics, ray tracing, and GPU experimentation**, written in C++.

+The engine directly manages Vulkan GPU resources, synchronization, command submission, and rendering pipelines, providing explicit control over resource lifetimes and GPU execution behavior.
+It supports both graphics and compute workloads, as well as **hardware ray tracing** through Vulkan ray-tracing extensions.

+The framework includes core systems for resource and scene management, graphics and compute rendering, and OBJ/glTF/GLB asset pipelines with support for textures and PBR materials.
+It is designed as an environment for studying and experimenting with **GPU rendering pipelines, ray tracing, resource management, synchronization, and performance**.

+LuminError is under active development, with ongoing work focused on expanding rendering features, GPU workloads, ray-tracing techniques, and performance experiments.

 ## SimpleRayPipelineDragon
-模型是Stanford Graphics Lab通过三维扫描龙形雕塑生成的经典测试模型，包含约 87 万个三角形。
-Dragon 模型几何细节密集，用于检查 BVH/AS 构建、实例变换、法线插值、命中信息读取以及 GPU 资源同步等环节。
-光追算法：Whitted-style Ray Tracing。

 The model is a classic test asset created by the Stanford Graphics Lab through 3D scanning of a dragon sculpture.
 It contains approximately 870,000 triangles.
 With its dense geometric detail, the Dragon model was used to validate key stages of the rendering pipeline, including BVH/acceleration-structure construction, instance transformations, normal interpolation, hit-record retrieval, and GPU resource synchronization.
 Ray-tracing algorithm: Whitted-style Ray Tracing.